npm/npm/README.md

 Much more info available via `npm help` once it's installed.

+## RELEASE CANDIDATE

+The master branch contains the latest release candidate, which as of this time is 1.0.something.
+If you want version 0.2 or 0.3, then you'll need to check those branches out explicitly.

+The "latest" on the registry is 0.3, because 1.0 is not yet stable.

 ## IMPORTANT

 **You need node v0.4 or higher to run this program.**